Labelbox/labelbox-python/examples/CONTRIBUTING.md

 ## General Notebook Requirements

 Review our [template notebook](template.ipynbs) for general overview on how notebooks should be structure.
-This notebook and section just serves as a guide and exceptions can be made.
+The template notebook and this section just serves as a guide and exceptions can be made.
 Here are our general requirements:

 1. Ensure that any modified notebooks run when edited.
 2. Ensure that you update any relevant headers and comments within the code block you may add or change.